CS50DartmouthWI24/nuggets-ribhuhooja/DESIGN.md

 ### Functional decomposition into modules

-The server is composed of the following modules (other than main)
+The server is composed of the following functions (other than main)

-1. `parseArgs`, parses the command line arguments to the server
-2. `gameInitializer`, which sets up the data structures
-3. `messageHandler`, which handles messages
-4. `gameUpdater`, which updates the game based on player actions
+`static void parseArgs(const int argc, char* argv[], FILE** map, int* seed)` which parses and verifies the arguments `static bool handleMessage(void* arg, const addr_t from, const char* buf)` which handles the messages coming from the client `static void handlePlay(void* arg, const addr_t from, const char* content)` which handles the PLAY message sent client `static bool handleKey(void* arg, const addr_t from, const char* content)` which handles the KEY message sent from the client `static void handleSpectate(void* arg, const addr_t from, const char* content)` which handles the SPECTATE message sent from the client
+`static void keyQ(const addr_t from)` which handles the KEY Q message sent from the client `static void errorMessage(const addr_t from, const char* content)` which is called when someone hits an improper key and tells the user so
+`static bool checkWhitespace(const char* name)` which takes a name and returns whether it is empty or not `static char* fixName(const char* entry)` which normalizes the string with the requirements of the specs (truncating, and adding underscores if neccesary)

 ### Pseudo code for logic/algorithmic flow